Danrancan/Installing-Bitmessage-on-Linux-Tutorials/README.md

 1) You may follow a tutorial that has been written for your specific version of Linux, or
 2) you may use my automated install bash scripts that I have created to expedite the installation of PyBitmessage from source on your linux distribution.
 You will not have to do much manual work if you use the automated install scripts.

+The Docs folder has both the scripts as well as the tutorials that you will need for each distribution.

 Feel Free to contact me with any questions.

 Danrancan